At a New Mexico abortion clinic, calls flood in from Texas and wait time for appointments grows - NewsBreak

 Another employee walked in to tell the receptionists not to count one woman who was supposed to be in the clinic about an hour earlier as a no-show.
 She was on the way, the staffer said, still driving in from Oklahoma.

 Before September, the university clinic performed a relatively low number of abortions.
-With about 2 million residents in the state, the small handful of New Mexico abortion clinics and providers performed fewer than 6,000 abortions in 2020, according to the Guttmacher Institute, about a tenth of those performed in Texas.
+With about 2 million residents in the state, the small handful of New Mexico abortion clinics and providers performed fewer than 6,000 abortions in 2020, according to the Guttmacher Institute, about one-tenth of those performed in Texas.

 The clinic was instead able to focus more on its training program for medical students and residents, and it had more availability to provide birth control services and other reproductive health care, according to physicians at the clinic.